Dengue fever

 • drink plenty of fluids

-The illness usually lasts up to 10 days but recovery may take some time; you may feel tired and depressed for weeks.
+The illness usually lasts up to 10 days, but full recovery may take some time.
+You may feel tired and depressed for weeks.

-For most travellers, there is no suitable vaccine to prevent dengue.
-The best way to avoid infection in areas where there are dengue-carrying mosquito populations is to protect yourself against being bitten and to reduce potential mosquito breeding sites.
-All people in dengue-affected areas, whether you have been previously infected or not, should take precautions to prevent being bitten.
+For New Zealand travellers, there’s no vaccine to prevent dengue.
+The best way to avoid infection in areas where there are dengue-carrying mosquitoes is to protect yourself against being bitten and to reduce potential mosquito breeding sites (see below).
+If you’re living in or travelling to a dengue-affected area, whether you’ve been previously infected or not, you should take precautions to prevent being bitten.

 A new vaccine for dengue has been approved in some countries where dengue fever is common.
-It is only useful for people who have previously been infected with dengue fever, as it can actually increase the risk of severe dengue for people who have never had the disease before.
-This vaccine is not routinely (or widely) available in New Zealand.
-Please see your local travel medicine specialist for further advice.
+It’s only useful for people who have previously been infected with dengue fever, as it can actually increase the risk of severe dengue for people who have never had the disease before.
+This vaccine is not available in Aotearoa New Zealand.

 Protect against mosquito bites indoors